 At Longney we realise the part that self-esteem plays in the child's health and well- being.
 The staff, therefore, undertake activities which enable children to recognise their successes in whatever part of the curriculum they occur.
 All contributions to the life of the class and Academy are recognised.
 Children are encouraged to take on responsibilities and to look after and consider the needs of younger children.
 The Year 6 children in particular are encouraged to undertake more responsibility by applying for jobs within the Academy environment.
-Children are encouraged to listen to and consider the views of others by taking part in Class Council sessions Circle Time, Parachute Games and Reflection time in Class Worship
+Children are encouraged to listen to and consider the views of others by taking part in Class Council sessions, Circle Time and Reflection time in Class Worship.

 The Academy School Council and Collective Worship team aim to increase children's self-esteem and confidence by debate and action.
-It also assists in promoting positive behaviour throughout the Academy, as well as encouraging mutual respect and concern for one another.
-It consists of 10 members, two children from each class, apart from reception.
-The Councils allows the children to begin to understand the process of democracy and gives them the opportunity to be involved in decisions about the future of Longney CE Primary Academy and the wider community.
+They also assist in promoting positive behaviour throughout the Academy, as well as encouraging mutual respect and concern for one another.
+The Councils allow the children to begin to understand the process of democracy and gives them the opportunity to be involved in decisions about the future of Longney CE Primary Academy and the wider community.